barathis98/fetch-receipt-processor/README.md

 1. Ensure you have the correct version of Go installed by running `go version`.
 2. Check that all dependencies are properly installed by running `go mod tidy`.
 3. Make sure no other application is using port 8080.
-4. If using Docker, ensure Docker is running on your system.
-5. If you're having trouble with Go commands, make sure your PATH includes the Go binary directory.
+4. If you're having trouble with Go commands, make sure your PATH includes the Go binary directory.
-6. If make commands are not working, ensure you have Make installed on your system.
+5. If make commands are not working, ensure you have Make installed on your system.

 For any other issues, please open an issue on the GitHub repository.